hylkevds/DocsTest/docs/workshop/deploy/1_CreatingEntities.md

 How do you make a POST request?
 With your web browser!
-You can use a browser plugin, like RESTClient (for Firefox) or Postman (Google Chrome), but since recently, the FROST-Server landing page has a handy little form that can used to POST entities to your server.
+You can use a browser plugin, like RESTClient (for Firefox) or Postman (Google Chrome), but since recently, the FROST-Server landing page has a handy little form that you can used to POST entities to your server.

 If you run a server on your own machine, with Docker, you can find it at: